 Cufflinks: Magnoli Clothiers “Orbis Non Sufficit” Cufflinks, $50.00

-Gift for host: Absolut Vodka, Noilly Prat vermouth, and Cresimo Cocktail Shaker Set ($18.95)
+Gift for host: Absolut Vodka, Noilly Prat vermouth, and Cresimo Cocktail Shaker Set, $17.95

 Of course the events of the latest film have thrown a wrench into our attempts to psychoanalyze this Bond.
-And forced us to get a little imaginative when it comes to hypothesizing on his Christmas plans.
+And forced us to get a little imaginative when it comes to hypothesizing on his Christmas plans after his last mission.
 So I’m basing the following style scenario on one simple premise: Craig’s Bond has a new understanding and appreciation of what a real “home” could be, but he also knows that it will never be a life he can have.

-In this context, I imagine Bond living in London in much the same style as he lived in Jamaica, interacting with society but maintaining an emotional distance and spending most of his time in solitude.
-For the holidays, he dresses comfortably but stylishly to browse some of London’s finer stores, picking up gifts for Moneypenny, Tanner and Q. These will be delivered by courier, of course.
-Dropping them off in person is too sentimental.
+In this alternate Bond universe, I imagine Bond living in London in much the same style as he lived in Jamaica, interacting with society but maintaining an emotional distance and spending most of his time in solitude.
+For the holidays, he dresses comfortably but stylishly to browse some of London’s finer stores, picking up gifts for the MI6 crew and loved ones.
+These will be delivered by courier, of course.
+Dropping them off in person is too sentimental (or too deadly).
 Then back to the apartment for a quiet night alone with a bottle of his favorite single malt and his thoughts.

 What to wear

-Gifts for co-workers: an Emma Willis scarf for Q, Dents leather gloves for Tanner, and perfume from Floris of London for Moneypenny.
+Gifts for co-workers: an Gift Certificate from Swatch for Q, Dents leather gloves for Tanner, and perfume from Floris of London for Moneypenny.
 M will get nothing; giving a gift to one’s superior is not done.
 And a stuffed toy for someone special.

-Gift for self: The Macallan 18 Year Old and a new Cumbria Crystal Grasmere Double Old Fashioned Whisky Tumbler (£92.50)
+Gift for self: The Macallan 12 Year Old ($79.99; retirement means no more MI6 expense account) and a new Cumbria Crystal Grasmere Double Old Fashioned Whisky Tumbler (£92.50)